 Starting from Agent version 1.13.27, the Linux Agent will support both Python 2 and 3.
 We always recommend using the latest agent.

 If you're using an older version of the agent, you must have the Virtual Machine use Python 2 by default.
 If your virtual machine is using a distro that doesn't include Python 2 by default, then you must install it.
 The following sample commands will install Python 2 on different distros.

 - Red Hat, CentOS, Oracle:

 Again, only if you're using an older version of the agent, the python2 executable must be aliased to python.
 Following is one method that you can use to set this alias:

 Run the following command to remove any existing aliases.

 Run the following command to create the alias.

 Supported Linux hardening

-The OMS Agent has limited customization support for Linux.
+The OMS Agent has limited customization and hardening support for Linux.

 The following are currently supported: